Religion - Religious Beliefs

 knowledge or belief system.
 The Greek analogue is the etymology of

-a division between people, usually belonging to an organization, movement,
+, usually belonging to an organization, movement,

 or religious denomination.